ros2/design/articles/020_ros_with_dds.md

 However, not all DDS vendors are the same in this respect, so ROS would not rely on this "intelligent" behavior for efficient **intra**process communication.
 Additionally, if the ROS message format is kept, which is discussed in the next section, it would not be possible to prevent a conversion to the DDS message type for intraprocess topics.
-Therefore a custom intraprocess communication system would need to be developed for ROS which would never serialize nor convert messages, but instead would pass pointers (to shared in process memory) between publishers and subscribers using DDS topics.
+Therefore a custom intraprocess communication system would need to be developed for ROS which would never serialize nor convert messages, but instead would pass pointers (to shared in-process memory) between publishers and subscribers using DDS topics.
 This same intraprocess communication mechanism would be needed for a custom middleware built on ZeroMQ, for example.

 The point to take away here is that efficient **intra**process communication will be addressed regardless of the network/interprocess implementation of the middleware.